 When you think of Chickpeas, a lot of people think of savory recipes.
 Have you tried making sweets with a chickpea base?
 If you haven’t, you really ought to.
+This Chana Doce is a Goan sweet served at Christmas time, weddings and special occasions.
+It is made with chana dal and coconut and mildly flavored with cardamom.
 There are heaps of Indian sweets that use some form of chickpeas as a base, like these Besan Laddoos or even these sweet flatbreads called Puran Poli.
 These two are just the tip of the ice berg and I hope to try and bring you some more Chickpea deliciousness in the future.

 Today, I’m sharing with you a Goan sweet recipe.
 This Chana Doce is a Goan delicacy and makes an appearance at Christmas time, weddings and special occasions.
 The recipe calls for chana dal, which is hulled and split chickpeas.
 Everytime we visit Goa, we always bring some back home with us.
 A good Goan bakery is paradise if you have a sweet tooth.
 Our typical haul would include this Chana Doce and a Coconut variant, the ever popular Bebinca, Dodol, Baath, Bolinhas and Pinag.
 I think that about covers it.
 Our favorite place to buy these treats is a quaint little bakery in Mapusa called Simona’s.
 They also have outlets in Porvorim and Sinquerim.
 What’s your go-to place to buy your favourite Goan treats?